Manchester, New Hampshire: History

 The 1980s brought renewed interest in the Millyard and downtown.
 The University of New Hampshire at Manchester opened a campus in the Millyard during this time, and Segway inventor Dean Kamen purchased two old mill buildings which became the headquarters for DEKA.
 Kamen purchased more buildings in 1984 and 1991, aiming to convert the Millyard into a high-tech center for smart manufacturing and offices.
 John Madden, a local developer, and Kamen worked with the city to implement capital improvements to the Millyard in the 1980s and early 1990s.

 City Hall Plaza was built in downtown Manchester in 1992, to this day the tallest building in New Hampshire and northern New England.
 In 1991, the city went into economic decline as four major banks were shut down by federal regulators.
 Many shops and restaurants along the Elm Street thoroughfare closed during this time, as foot traffic declined.
 At the turn of the century, renewed interest in the Millyard led to a boom in development and business.
 Several high-tech firms opened offices or relocated to the Manchester Millyard in the 2000s, including Autodesk in 2000 and Dyn in 2004.
 Brady Sullivan, a local real estate developer, opened its first Millyard apartments in 2013.
+During the early to mid 2010s, Manchester saw an uptick in opioid-related deaths, reporting more opioid-related deaths per capita than any city in the United States in 2016.
+Since 2018, the death rate has declined through the efforts of the New Hampshire Department of Health and Human Services and local outreach organizations, hitting a 10-year low in 2023.

 Manchester has continued to grow steadily and transform itself into a cultural and commerce hub for the state of New Hampshire.
 The mill town's 19th-century affluence left behind some of the finest Victorian commercial, municipal, and residential architecture in the state.